Election Committee Procedures

 2. The Registered Voter List shall be updated on a continuing basis through the following:

-3. For polls and other appropriate elections, a period of not less than two weeks shall be provided for registrations.
+3. For polls and other appropriate elections, a period of two weeks shall be provided for registrations, unless all eligible voters have registered to vote prior to the expiration of said registration period.

 4. Registration is necessary for all elections conducted by the EC.